Bringing Everything Together

 ricordi = memories

 You have read all 15 chapters of this introduction.
 Well done!
-You have taken a solid step towards learning the Italian language!
+This is a strong step toward learning the Italian language!

 You are not logged in.
 The story will not be added to your collection after completion.
 But you can still test your knowledge with the questionnaire!